Workforce Development Certificate Programs

 TOTAL 600

-Automotive Service Technology - Program Code 2215
+Master Automotive Service Technology I - Program Code 2206

 Automotive Service Technology prepares students for employment, and/or specialized training in the automotive industry.
 This program prepares students for positions as an Automotive Lube Technician, Automotive Service Assistant, Engine Repair Technician, Automatic Transmission and Transaxle Technician, Manual Drive Train And Axle Technician, Automotive Suspension and Steering Technician, Automotive Brake System Technician, Automotive Electrical/Electronic System Technician, Automotive Heating and Air Conditioning Technician, and Automobile Engine Performance Technician.
 This program also provides supplemental training for persons previously or currently employed in the automotive industry.
 It is a competency-based, self-paced program with open-entry.